Virbalis: History

+In 1914, there was the Battle of Virbalis, which was among the first of World War I.

 Following the restoration of Independence of Lithuania in 1918, Virbalis became part of the restored Lithuania and had a power plant, a brick factory, 3 windmills, an oil press, cement workshops, lubricants workshops, a small credit society, as well as branches of the Lithuanian Christian Democratic Party, Lithuanian Nationalist Union, Lithuanian Farmers Union, Pavasarininkai, Lithuanian Riflemen's Union, and young Lithuanians (jaunalietuviai).
 In 1932 Virbalis received second-class city rights.
-In 1924 a Vilkaviškis–Marijampolė bus line was opened through Virbalis, which one of the first bus lines in Lithuania.
+In 1924 a Vilkaviškis–Marijampolė bus line was opened through Virbalis, which was one of the first bus lines in Lithuania.

+During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.
 Between mid-July and autumn 1941, an Einsatzgruppe of German SS troops aided by local Lithuanian auxiliary police from Virbalis and Vilkaviškis slaughtered 670–700 Jews from Virbalis and the nearby town of Kybartai in several mass executions.
 A memorial was built on the site of the massacre.
 About 80% of Virbalis' buildings were destroyed during World War II.
 Following the Soviet occupation of Lithuania in 1944, Virbalis was the central settlement of the collective farm.

 In 1993 the coat of arms of Virbalis was approved.